 Description of study herds

-Of the 21 herds enrolled, 5 used a bedded pack system, 1 used a freestall bedded with sand, 5 used a freestall bedded with shavings/sawdust, and 10 used a tiestall bedded with shavings/sawdust (Supplemental Table S1).
-Of the 5 BP farms, two bedded with shavings/sawdust and cultivated 2 times a day to promote aerobic composting, 1 bedded with straw and woodchips and cultivated 2 times/week, and 2 bedded mainly with straw, adding woodchips as needed, and did not cultivate the pack at all.
+Of the 21 herds enrolled, 5 used a bedded pack system, 1 used a FS bedded with sand, 5 used a FS bedded with shavings/sawdust, and 10 used a TS bedded with shavings/sawdust (Supplemental Table S1).
 The predominant breeds on all farms were Holstein (n = 8 farms), Jersey (n = 10), and mixed Holstein-Jersey crosses/other (n = 3).
 The median (mean; range) number of lactating cows was 68 (64.9; 32-99).
 The median annual rolling herd average milk production for the farms was 6,367 (6,424; 4,082-9,618) kg.
 Nineteen of the 21 farms tested with DHIA monthly while their cows were in milk, 1 farm tested 5-8 times/year, and 1 tested every other month.
-On average, DHIA data was captured from a test day 4 days before the farm visit (range: -28 days to +33). was 130 cm (SD: 31; range: 90-170 cm).
+On average, DHIA data was captured from a test day 4 days before the farm visit (range: -28 days to +33).
+The average depth of bedding in the 15 freestalls and tiestalls where producers provided an estimate was 4.5 cm (SD: 3.5 cm; range: 1.3-12.7 cm).
+The average depth of bedded packs (measured by researchers) was 130 cm (SD: 31; range: 90-170 cm).
 Detailed descriptions further characterizing study farm management practices and housing characteristics for lactating animals (e.g., laying surface, ventilation, stocking density), and details about bedding material and bedding management practices for lactating animals (e.g., bedding depth, frequency of adding new bedding, manure removal) are provided in Supplemental Tables S1 and S2, respectively.
 Detailed descriptions of routine milking procedures and mastitis control practices are provided in Supplemental Tables S3 and S4, respectively.

 Description of bulk tank milk quality, udder health measures, milk production, and udder hygiene scores

-The aerobic culture results for the four bacterial groups measured for bulk tank milk did not differ among facility types (Table 2).
+There was no difference in cfu count between the three facility types for any of the four bacterial groups measured using a nonparametric unconditional comparison (Table 2).
 None of the 21 bulk tank milk samples were positive for Strep. agalactiae or Mycoplasma spp.
 Sixteen of the 21 samples were negative for coliforms on aerobic culture, while 5 farms had a coliform count of 5 cfu/mL.
 Staph. aureus was found in the bulk tank milk from 13/21 herds, with a median (range) cfu/mL of 50 (15-320) when present.

 BTSCC, % cows with newly elevated SCS, % cows with chronically elevated SCS, % cows with elevated SCS, avg.
 SCS, and STD 150-day milk production did not differ by facility type (Table 3).

 The overall mean (95% CI) of herd-level udder hygiene scores for all 21 farms was 2.32 (2.16-2.49).
-The mean hygiene score was 2.2 (1.91-2.44) for bedded pack farms (n = 5), 2.5 (2.24-2.76) for tiestall farms (n = 10), and 2.15 (1.93-2.37) for freestall farms (n = 6).
+The mean hygiene score was 2.2 (1.91-2.44) for bedded pack farms (n = 5), 2.5 (2.24-2.76) for TS farms (n = 10), and 2.15 (1.93-2.37) for FS farms (n = 6).
 Mean udder hygiene score did not differ by facility type.
 The overall mean proportion of cows with dirty udders in a herd (udder hygiene score ≥3) was 40% (31-48).
-The mean proportion of cows with dirty udders (95% CI) was 32% (18-46) for bedded pack farms, 49% (35-62) for tiestall farms, and 32% (20-44) for freestall farms.
+The mean proportion of cows with dirty udders (95% CI) was 32% (18-46) for bedded pack farms, 49% (35-62) for TS farms, and 32% (20-44) for FS farms.
 The proportion of cows with dirty udders did not differ by facility type.

 Objective 1.
 Analysis of relationship between facility type and measures of bulk tank milk quality, udder health, milk production, and udder hygiene scores